Cart

 kubectl get svc -n cert-manager

-Creating a (Cluster)Issuer
+Creating an (Cluster)Issuer

 Step 1

-Create a .yaml file, for example, letsencrypt-issuer.yaml:
+Create a .yaml file, for example letsencrypt-issuer.yaml:

 nano letsencrypt-issuer.yaml